deptofdefense/move.mil/CONTRIBUTING.md

 ./bin/setup
 ```

 This setup script will install the dependencies specified in the [Gemfile][gemfile], create `config/database.yml` and `config/secrets.yml`, and create and migrate the application's databases.
 When the setup script has finished, update the `config/database.yml` and `config/secrets.yml` configuration files to match your environment.
-You can run `bundle exec rake secret` to generate values for the `secret_key_base` keys in `config/secrets.yml`.
+You can run `bin/rails secret` to generate values for the `secret_key_base` keys in `config/secrets.yml`.

-Start the application by running `bundle exec rails server` and opening [http://localhost:3000](http://localhost:3000) in your Web browser of choice.
+Start the application by running `bin/rails server` and opening [http://localhost:3000](http://localhost:3000) in your Web browser of choice.

 ## Making Changes